10 Things to Know Before Moving to Japan

 Some travel times in Japan are incredibly fast and if you are from a more or less turtle-style train system country, the you’ll be impressed by the efficiency, speed, and service here.
 The average speed on the Shinkansen Bullet Train itself is 155 mph and other trains can reach up to as much as 375 mph.

 Let’s consider that the distance between Tokyo and Kyoto is approximately 320 miles.
 However, you can get from A to B in less than 2.5 hours.

-During my residence in Tokyo and my subsequent trips to other cities in Japan, I became quite familiar with the transportation system.
-Since I have also live in China for many years, I am just as familiar (if not more so) with the transportation system here, as well as the differences between the two countries.
+Between my residence in Tokyo and my subsequent trips to other cities in Japan since 2013, I have become quite familiar with the transportation system.
+Since I have also lived in China for many years, I am just as familiar (if not more so) with the transportation system there, as well as several differences between the two countries.
 The key difference for me being the sheer complexity of the two, but definitely worth mentioning are efficiency, convenience, and cleanliness, among others.

 After you buy the pass online, you will be sent a receipt for your purchase.
 When you travel to Japan, you simply take that receipt with you– along with your passport of course– to the nearest JR train station where you can obtain your Rail Pass.

 This past looks like a small booklet, similar to your passport, although it is only made of paper.